cosmos/sp1-ics07-tendermint/README.md

 ## EVM-Compatible Proof Generation & Verification

 > [!WARNING]
-> You will need at least 128GB RAM to generate the PLONK proof.
+> You will need at least 128GB RAM to generate the PLONK proofs locally.

 Here, I will show you how to generate a proof to be used in the fixtures for the foundry tests.
 You can do this locally or by using the SP1 prover network.
 To do this on your local machine, run the following command: